nabheyka880/nabheyka880/README.md

 ## 🙋‍♂️ hi i'm Nab / NabHeyka

-i'm 15, i like to code, make games and draw i think but i also want to do some other stuff yeah !
+i'm <b>15</b>, i like to `code`, make games and draw i think but i also want to do some other stuff yeah !

 he/him